kytulendu/rra-krr/rrowl.md

 They have found Ancient’s lab in the ruins and found a pregnant female Rra-krr who dressed in Ancient’s outfit in stasis chamber, powered by a nearly depleted Ancient design Zero-Point-Module.
 Seeing the value of working stasis chamber and living Rra-krr that may live when The Ancient was still around, they moved the stasis chamber to Conqurer’s-Fang, Zaar-Admiral’s battle ship.
 They revived her and found that she is a prehistoric Rra-krr, who have only memory of her name, Cinder-Tail and memory of few minutes prior to enter the stasis chamber and have some trouble talking in old Rra-krr tongue.

 On the 12 (dec) of M'krrow or, 12 October, she given birth to a unique Rra-krr cub, she called him Scrawny-Little-One, since at birth he was tiny.
 While the small colony are settled on the planet, which they named it Shrres (mirror/reflection), for the likeness of Rra-krr home world.
 Cinder-Tail and Scrawny-Little-One are taken into Zaar-Admiral’s small clan as his mate and son.
-As they travel to Rra-krr home world for Zaar-Admiral to claim the rewards for his fleet for discovery of new unoccupied habitable planet and a working Ancient’s stasis chamber, he is honored by The Patriarch by given him a name Zaar-Skarrowl, with Skarrowl as his new clan name and appointed him to be The Patriarch of newly formed Shrres colony, this make his small clan become new addition of the dominant clans.
+As they travel to Rra-krr home world for Zaar-Admiral to claim the rewards for his fleet for discovery of new unoccupied habitable planet and a working Ancient’s stasis chamber, he is honored by The Patriarch by given him a name Zaar-Zyvorr, with Zyvorr as his new clan name and appointed him to be The Patriarch of newly formed Shrres colony, this make his small clan become new addition of the dominant clans.
 They raised Scrawny-Little-One on Conqurer’s-Fang until they come back to Shrres, then, they moved to the newly construct fortress on the planet.

 Although, tiny at birth, he was growing fast, a bit faster than normal Rra-krr.
 When he is 1 year old, he was given educations with other cubs on the colony.
 He have few problems with others since he is kind of feral to other people who he doesn’t know, but it soon crease once he know other cubs.
 At about age of 3, people around him starting to notice that he have telepathic abilities.
 This not surprised people around him, since he have blue eyes and all Rra-krr telepath have blue eyes but not all blue eyes Rra-krr are telepath.
-Zaar-Skarrowl have Amurrak, the former Conqurer’s-Fang telepath, now Telepath of Skarrowl Clan to give him extra education and training to sharpen his telepathic skills.
+Zaar-Zyvorr have Amurrak, the former Conqurer’s-Fang telepath, now Telepath of Zyvorr Clan to give him extra education and training to sharpen his telepathic skills.

-With Zaar-Skarrowl and Cinder-Tail permission, the Rra-krr scientists study Cinder-Tail for a short period of time and Scrawny-Little-One until he become an adult. (a Rra-krr become an adult at about age of 13 in earth years. and yes, their mature rate are way faster than Human) And some times, to do cub-sitting for Zaar-Skarrowl and Cinder-Tail when they are... busy.
+With Zaar-Zyvorr and Cinder-Tail permission, the Rra-krr scientists study Cinder-Tail for a short period of time and Scrawny-Little-One until he become an adult. (a Rra-krr become an adult at about age of 13 in earth years. and yes, their mature rate are way faster than Human) And some times, to do cub-sitting for Zaar-Zyvorr and Cinder-Tail when they are... busy.

 Later, the scientists have become one of his friends.
 Their discussion with him when he asked them about things with curiosity lead him to interested in science, technology, The Ancient, ancient Rra-krr culture, various aliens culture, their lore and the wonder of space.
 He thought that one day, he would become a great explorer like his sire.